rferreira/sentry/README.md

 ### sentry - dns for fun and profit!

-Sentry is a DNS proxy that allows you to inspect, block, rewrite, redirect and resolve queries.
+Sentry is a DNS proxy that allows you to inspect, block, rewrite, redirect and resolve queries in-flight.

 ### Installing